Kal-guksu: Preparation and serving

 The noodles are made with dough from wheat flour and eggs, and sometimes ground bean powder is added for texture.
 The dough is let to breathe, then rolled out thinly and cut in long strips.
 The broth for kalguksu is usually made with dried anchovies, shellfish, and kelp.
 Sometimes chicken broth would be used.
 In order to obtain a rich flavor, the ingredients are simmered for many hours.
-The noodles and various vegetables, most often Korean zucchini, potatoes, and scallions are added and boiled together.
+The noodles and various vegetables, most often Korean zucchini, potatoes, carrots and scallions are added and boiled together.
 Usually seasoned with salt, the noodles are served with garnish of choice.